Posted on: 19 February 2019

-However, software cannot do what designers do, it cannot solve problems at a conceptual level, a human level.
-Software can give you combinations of fonts, colours and symbols you can mess around with until you are satisfied or not.
+However, the software cannot do what designers do, it cannot solve problems at a conceptual level, a human level.
+The software can give you combinations of fonts, colours and symbols you can mess around with until you are satisfied or not.
 Ironically, if you are not satisfied with the logo options, you can consult with a designer to tweak the generated designs.

 Design isn’t just a nice to have, it’s an essential part of how customers perceive the value of your brand.
 So why cheap out on something so important?

 I suppose you shouldn’t naysay something ‘til you try it, right?
-So I gave Logojoy a spin and rebranded some well-known brands.
+So I gave Looka logo maker (formerly Logojoy) a spin and rebranded some well-known brands.
 Let’s have a look at the results below.

 The new Coca-Cola logo – It feels like a cheap knock-off brand you might find in a dollar store.
 The typography in the second option is more like a set of icons rather than letterforms.
 The loss of the iconic Coca-Cola typeface, the movement of the swish and the clever use of negative space are all replaced with literal iconography, boxy graphics, and illegible typefaces.